rhrazdil/bridge-filtering-cni/README.md

   name: ingress-local-network
   labels:
     bridge-filtering: ""
-    br1-with-cidr-filtering: ""
+    br1-with-bridge-filtering: ""
 data:
   config.json: |
     {
       "ingress": {
         "subnets": [
           {
-            "subnet": {
             "cidr": "192.168.0.0/16"
           }
-          }
         ],
-        "ports": []
+        "ports": [
+          {
+            "protocol": "tcp"
           }
+        ]
       }
+    }
 ```

 The `ingress.subnets` attribute allows traffic from any IP address of subnet `192.168.0.0/16`, to reach the pod.
-The `ingress.ports` attribute set to an empty array allows all ports (on both, TCP and UDP protocols) to be reachable on the pod.
+The `ingress.ports` attribute contains an object that specifies only `protocol` to match `tcp`, that allows all TCP ports to be reachable on a pod.

+> **_NOTE:_**  To allow only TCP traffic on all ports, use `{"protocol": "TCP"}`, without specifying `port` key.
+Similarly may be allowed ports without specifying protocol, eg. `{"port": "80-8080"}`.
+In that case, both UDP and TCP traffic with matching port will be allowed.

 When using a secondary network where clients obtain IP addresses from a DHCP server, users must allow egress to  the `255.255.255.255` IP address, thus allowing the `DHCP Discover` message to be sent.